 Based on these statistics alone, it is reasonable to assume a significant portion of your settlement will be non-economic.
 Calculating such costs can be challenging, though, especially if you do not have any experience in personal injury law.
 Fortunately, a seasoned attorney will know what kinds of damages should be part of the settlement negotiations and how to calculate a fair amount for each.

 According to a study by the Insurance Research Council, car accident victims who had an attorney received 3.5 times more money on average compared to those who represented themselves.
+However, the total compensation will depend on a number of circumstances.
+Were you hit in a bicycle accident and suffered a spinal cord injury, for example, you might recover more compensation than if you only sustained minor injuries.

 4. Gathering Critical Evidence